Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 3080 12 GB will be 1360% faster than the Radeon HD 6750 in general, due to its higher data rate. (explain)
+Memory BandwidthIn theory, the GeForce RTX 3080 12 GB will be 1360% faster than the Radeon HD 6750 overall, because of its higher data rate. (explain)

-Texel RateThe GeForce RTX 3080 12 GB is quite a bit (more or less 1252%) better at texture filtering than the Radeon HD 6750. (explain)
+Texel RateThe GeForce RTX 3080 12 GB should be a lot (about 1252%) more effective at texture filtering than the Radeon HD 6750. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce RTX 3080 12 GB is a better choice, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce RTX 3080 12 GB is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison